ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

 ***Huh?***

 Trying to understand the terminology associated with functional programming can be incredibly daunting.
-In the scope of this class, we're not going to go too in the weeds with the concepts, but we'll have initial exposure.
+In the scope of this class, we're not going to go too in the weeds with the concepts, but we'll have initial exposure to them.

 **Pure Functions**